 Centralized Version Control Systems

 A centralized version control system is ideal for teams who need to work on the same project at the same time.
-With a single server containing all file versions, multiple clients can access files simultaneously.
-This way, everyone usually knows what everyone else is doing and administrators have control over who can do what.
+Multiple clients can access files simultaneously with a single server containing all file versions.
+This way, everyone usually knows what everyone else is doing, and administrators have control over who can do what.

 This makes it easy to collaborate with other developers or a team.

 The biggest issue with this structure is that everything is stored on a centralized server.
-However, if something were to happen to that server, people would still be able to access their versioned changes, pull files and collaborate.
+However, if something were to happen to that server, people could still access their versioned changes, pull files, and collaborate.
 Similar to Local Version Control, If the central database were to become corrupted, you would lose the entire history of the project except for whatever snapshots people have on their local machines.
-It is therefore important to keep backups in order to avoid losing data.
+It is, therefore important to keep backups in order to avoid losing data.

-There are two well-known examples of centralized version control systems: Microsoft Team Foundation Server (TFS) and SVN.
+Two well-known examples of centralized version control systems are Microsoft Team Foundation Server (TFS) and SVN.